liuqx315/Multiscale-pattern/doc/guide/source/Organization.rst

 ARKode also provides two rudimentary preconditioner modules, for use with any of the Krylov iterative linear solvers.
-The first, ARKBANDPRE is intended to be used with the serial vector data structure, NVECTOR_SERIAL, and provides a banded difference-quotient approximation to the Jacobian as the preconditioner, with corresponding setup and solve routines.
+The first, ARKBANDPRE is intended to be used with the serial or threaded vector data structures (NVECTOR_SERIAL, NVECTOR_OPENMP and NVECTOR_PTHREADS), and provides a banded difference-quotient approximation to the Jacobian as the preconditioner, with corresponding setup and solve routines.
 The second preconditioner module, ARKBBDPRE, is intended to work with the parallel vector data structure, NVECTOR_PARALLEL, and generates a preconditioner that is a block-diagonal matrix with each block being a band matrix owned by a single processor.

 All state information used by ARKode to solve a given problem is saved in a single opaque memory structure, and a pointer to that